spring-projects/sts4/headless-services/concourse-language-server/src/main/resources/desc/DockerImageSource/registry_mirror.md

-*Optional.* A URL pointing to a docker registry mirror service.
+*Optional.* Hostname and credentials pointing to a docker registry mirror service.